 Check 5 –

 COLLECT YOUR RIDER PACK

-The Tweed Run have now announced where the collection points for the rider packs are and as always, we are one of them.
+When the Tweed Run announce where the collection points for the rider packs will we will be one of them.
 If you’re planning to collect your packs from us, please make sure you bring with you a printed or digital copy of your ticket confirmation, you’ll also be asked to sign your waiver in store.
 If you’re picking up on someone’s behalf, you’ll need to bring a copy of their ticket, their signed waiver and a photocopy of their ID.

 Whilst your collecting your press pack, why not take the opportunity to purchase one of our exclusive Tweed Run 10th anniversary handkerchiefs.
 Don’t forget you’ll have your 15% discount voucher inside your tweed run pack.